 Criminal Investigation Unit

-The Criminal Investigations Unit is comprised of six officers, supervised by Sergeant Jeff Mallery.
+The Criminal Investigations Unit is comprised of six officers, supervised by Sergeant Erik Daniels.
 The unit is responsible for investigating criminal cases received from patrol.
 The unit investigates a wide variety of cases, from criminal mischief, to robberies, to assaults.
 Additionally, one investigator is assigned to the DEA Task Force in the Cincinnati Field Office.
 This task force focuses on large scale drug investigations that involve the tri-state and occasionally beyond.